little-little-point-cloud-group/gscem/README.md

 ﻿# 3dgs_pcrm
-This script is a high-performance testing tool designed for 3D Gaussian Splatting (3DGS) Point Cloud Compression (PCC).
+This script is a testing tool designed for PCRM.
 It automates the end-to-end workflow of 3D point cloud quantization, encoding, decoding, rendering, and objective metric evaluation, with support for parallel processing to improve testing efficiency.
-Test results (e.g., PSNR, SSIM, bitrate, memory usage) are automatically summarized into an Excel file for easy comparison and analysis.
+Test results (e.g., PSNR, SSIM, bitrate, time) are automatically summarized into an Excel file for easy comparison and analysis.
+Core configuration parameters can be adjusted in run.py.
 ## Core Configuration Parameters
 | Parameter Name|Description  |
 |--|--|